What is an Apiary: How Beekeepers Use Them

 - variety in honey flavor and color

 From earliest times, beekeepers learned that having hives located close together made hive management easier.
-Feeding bees, inspecting hives, gathering honey all tasks are easier when the bees are in one location.
+For any struggling colonies, the important task of feeding bees is easier with all in one location.

-Also, if the hives need protection from predators, it is easier to protect them in a smaller space.
+If the hives need protection from predators, it is much easier to protect them in a smaller space vs having 10 hives spread out across 5 acres.
 A beekeeper who lives in bear country needs an electric fence.

 Honey can vary in taste and color from one bee yard to another.
 Also, the same apiary can have honey that looks different from season to season.
 Weather conditions affect that amount of nectar produced by local flowers.